The Ingleson Group

 About the Ingleson Research Group

-Through the award of a 2 million euro ERC Consolidator Grant to MJI the group has funding available for PhD. and PDRA posts in the areas or boron and zinc organometallic chemistry for C-B and C-C bond formation, both catalytic and stoichiometric processes.
-Positions are available now for start dates early summer 2018 (PDRAs) and Sept 2018 (PhD. posts).
+Through the award of a 2 million euro ERC Consolidator Grant to MJI the group has funding for PhD. and PDRA posts in the areas or boron and zinc organometallic chemistry for C-B and C-C bond formation, both catalytic and stoichiometric processes.
+Next PDRA position will be available starting early 2019 and for PhDs Sept 2019.

 Jan.
 Valerio et al.’s paper is up online in Chem.
 Commun.